simonf7/autoImage/README.md

 ```

 ### $passPhrase
-Pass phrase for accessing administion functions when implemented - this should be changed to something else.
+Passphrase for accessing administion functions when implemented - this should be changed to something else.
 ```
 $passPhrase = 'secret_passphrase';
 ```